To all of the Vegan Potluckers out there! Today is donuts day!

 - 1 knob coconut oil

 - Preheat your oven to 300°.
-Mix soy sauce, liquid smoke, maple syrup and coconut until thoroughly mixed.
+Mix soy sauce & coconut until thoroughly mixed.
 Place coconut, with as little of liquid as possible, on a foil lined baking sheet and cook for 20-25 minutes until crisp and light brown.
+Don’t forget to add liquid smoke, maple syrup!

 - Next mix powdered sugar and maple syrup together to form glaze.